umputun/reproxy/README.md

 - `reproxy.dest` - destination path.
 Note: this is not full url, but just the path which will be appended to container's ip:port
 - `reproxy.ping` - ping path for the destination container.

 By default all containers with exposed port will be considered as routing destinations.
-There are 2 ways to restrict it:
+There are 3 ways to restrict it:

 - Exclude some containers explicitly with `--docker.exclude`, i.e. `--docker.exclude=c1 --docker.exclude=c2 ...`
 - Allow only a particular docker network with `--docker.network`
+- Set the label `reproxy.enabled=false` or `reproxy.enabled=no`

 This is a dynamic provider and any change in container's status will be applied automatically.